Wichita has a lot to offer, but we think some of the 10 best things to do or see in Wichita are:

 Every Friday and Saturday night, you’ll have the chance to watch live bull riding at Club Rodeo’s indoor arena.
 Kick back with some cold ones and cheer on the cowboys who compete for a cash prize.
 If you happen to be in town on a Wednesday, Club Rodeo features Ladies Night for drink specials and contests.

 Club Rodeo is currently only open three days a week, which may be a good thing.
 This isn’t the type of place you want to head to the night before an important work appointment.
-Club Rodeo is all about the music, dancing, bull riding, and having a blast with a lively crowd.
+Club Rodeo is all about the music, dancing, bull riding, and having a blast with a lively crowd during a night out in Wichita.

 Join Us at Chisholm’s for Good Times and Unbeatable Beef